codragon2020/codragon2020.github.io/README.md

 <!-- Repository should contain quality README file with description, screenshot, and link to deployed application. -->

-# codragon2020.github.io
+# My Portfolio Site

-Welcome to my Portfolio site.
-I am a Sr Manager of Software Engineering at Capital One and a student of the University of Richmond's Full-Stack Software Engineering Bootcamp.
+Welcome to my Portfolio site!
+I am a Sr. Manager of Software Engineering at Capital One and a student of the University of Richmond's Full-Stack Software Engineering Bootcamp.

 ## Link to Site